martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 The reason for this is that by the time the call instruction gets evaluated, the branch instruction from the surrounding conditional expression has been handled already.
-The next instruction after the call instruction is a restore-agenda instruction as in the previous version of the program.
+The next instruction after the call instruction is a reset-agenda instruction as in the previous version of the program.

 ## Outlook

-This evaluator makes control explicit by keeping track of agendas.
+This evaluator makes control explicit by keeping track of an agenda.
 To do so, it translates complex expressions such as function applications into sequences of instructions.
-The next post will take this idea further, by *compiling* the entire program into a sequence of instruction, thereby cleanly separating compilation of a program from execution of the *machine code* that results from the compilation.
+The next post will take this idea further, by *compiling* the entire program into a sequence of instructions, thereby cleanly separating compilation of a program from execution of the *machine code* that results from the compilation.